pingcap/tidb/.github/ISSUE_TEMPLATE/development-task.md

 ---
-name: "\U0001F680 Development Task"
+name: "\U0001F680 Enhancement"
-about: As a TiDB developer, I want to record a development task.
+about: As a TiDB developer, I want to record an enhancement task.
 labels: type/enhancement
 ---

-## Development Task
+## Enhancement Task